 'if Plagues or pestilential Atoms have been conveyed in the Air from distant Regions, if men at a distance have infected each other,........there may proceed from subtler seeds, more agile emanations, which contemn those Laws, and invade at distance unexpected'.

-As a doctor Thomas Browne (1605-82) could not help but take an interest in disease.
-Along with his interest in ancient Greek medicine, primarily the writings of Hippocrates, he also took an interest in ancient Greek mythology.
+As a doctor Thomas Browne (1605-82) naturally took an interest in disease.
+Along with his interest in ancient Greek medicine, primarily the writings of Hippocrates.
+He also took an interest in ancient Greek mythology.
 In his medical essay A Letter to a Friend (circa 1656) Browne alludes to the Greek myth of the origin of disease, Pandora and her Box.
 The Greek myth recounts how Pandora was given the gift of a sealed jar which held within it all the misfortunes for humanity.
 Her great curiosity overcame her fear of what the jar contained and breaking its seal she released disease, sorrow, conflict and war with only hope remaining inside the jar.
 The name Pandora means 'All Gifts' both good and bad gifts being bestowed upon Humanity.

 'New Discoveries of the Earth discover new Diseases: for besides the common swarm, there are endemial and local Infirmities proper unto certain Regions, which in the whole Earth make no small number: and if Asia, Africa, and America should bring in their List, Pandora's Box would swell, and there must be a strange Pathology'.

-Whether Browne, during his travels and studies in Continental Europe from 1629-32 attending the Universities of Padua in Italy, Montpelier in France and Leiden in Holland, upon hearing of an outbreak of the plague in Milan, steered well clear of visiting the Italian city, or, alternatively, viewed the column erected in Milan informing of the crime and punishment of those believed to have started the outbreak, is not known.
-Precise biographical details are scant.
-In either event, the Milan plague was still in his memory in his old age when compiling the bizarre inventory of lost, rumoured and imaginary books, paintings and objects known as Museum Clausum (c.
-1675) which includes the sinister fantasy item -
+Whether Browne, during his travels in Continental Europe from 1629-32 attending the Universities of Padua in Italy, Montpelier in France and Leiden in Holland, upon hearing of an outbreak of the plague in Milan, steered well clear of visiting the Italian city, or, alternatively, viewed the column erected in Milan informing of the crime and punishment of those believed to have started the outbreak, is not known.
+However, the Milan plague was still in Browne's memory in his old age, its mentioned in his bizarre inventory of lost, rumoured and imaginary books, paintings and objects known as Museum Clausum (c.
+1675) in the sinister fantasy item of -

 * Pyxis Pandoræ, or a Box which held the Unguentum Pestiferum, which by anointing the Garments of several persons begat the great and horrible Plague of Milan.